 At each stop, look out of your window at the historical and cultural monuments.
 Choose to board the train or the 1920 locomotive.
 A beautiful journey through the monuments and the green landscape awaits you.

 The Phoenix Park is 7 hectares to discover between fauna and flora.
 It's a fabulous journey to the land of nature.
 For several hours, go and meet the animals and plants in the farm, the largest greenhouse in Europe and the gardens.
 There is also a tree climbing course.
 Everything you need for a great day out.

 Large shopping street in the heart of Nice.
 It is the place where thousands of people from Nice pass through.
 You will find all the big names and independent shops.
 A total of 150 shops await you.
 A pedestrian street crossed by tram 1 and 2, it is ideal for your shopping day or gourmet break.
 At the end of the avenue is the Place Masséna.
 With its black and white tiles, its big wheel and the 7 statues of Jaume Plensa.

-Located in the heart of Nice city centre, more precisely in the middle of Avenue Jean Médecin, the shopping centre Nicetoileincludes 90 shops and restaurants.
-It is the ideal place for a day's shopping and to find the perfect souvenir or gift idea for your loved ones.
-Open every day, except in exceptional circumstances.
+Located in the heart of downtown Nice, more precisely in the middle of Avenue Jean Médecin, the Nicetoile includes 90 stores and restaurants.
+It is the ideal place for a day of shopping and to find the perfect souvenir or gift idea for your loved ones.
+Open every day except in exceptional cases.
 More info